FrancesCoronel/personal-website-v3/_posts/2013-09-20-c-bits-getting-started.md

 **Problem 1.2 - Wrong output**

-Why does the program print “The answer is –1073745604”?
+Why does the program print "The answer is –1073745604"?

 Values will vary.